rin-kinokocan/SCGB/README.md

 ## What can SCGB do?
 SCGB provides some object-oriented API to manage text-based interface.
-Currently, the main feature is `BaseWindow`, a refined version of curses `WINDOW`. `BaseWindow` can write text in a rectangle shape like `WINDOW` does, but also can be moved outside of the screen.
+Currently, the main feature is `DrawingComponent`, a refined version of curses `WINDOW`. `DrwaingComponent` can write text in a rectangle shape like `WINDOW` does, but also can be moved outside of the screen, write outside of the border, etc.
 It adds enhanced visual effects for games.

-SCGB also has built-in input functions based on curses getch.

 ## Prerequisites
 On Unix-like OS (Linux or Mac), you have two library options: